 In addition to our carbon negative commitments, we also plant trees for each of our customers to help them offset their personal carbon footprints.
 If you’re interested in reducing your carbon footprint, here are some simple and easy ways to make a difference.

 Apple is becoming carbon neutral too 👍

-Apple recently announced its commitment to become 100% carbon neutral by 2030.
+Apple recently announced its commitment to becoming 100% carbon neutral by 2030.
 This means that by 2030 all Apple products sold will have a net-zero climate impact.
-At Honest Mobile, we’re already proud to be a carbon negative company so we’re offsetting double the emissions associated with the manufacture of all our customers’ phones.
+At Honest Mobile, we’re already proud to be a carbon negative company so we’re removing double the emissions associated with the manufacture of all our customers’ phones.

 An even better option is to consider a refurbished phone.
 Most of the time, you can’t tell the difference, they’re cheaper, and better for the environment.
 Here are 6 places we recommend getting a refurbished handset.

 what about android?

 Not everyone uses an iPhone, but Samsung and the other big Android manufacturers don’t currently produce device by device analysis of their environmental footprint.
 But Fairphone produces Android phones which are repairable, have a low impact and they’re also a B Corp, just like us.

 carbon negative mobile network

 Want to reduce the carbon footprint of your smartphone?
 Switch to Honest Mobile today.
 As the UK’s only carbon negative mobile network we offset double the CO2 emissions associated with your phone and everything we do at Honest HQ.
 Read more about our offsetting portfolio and our work with 1% for the Planet here.

 How Bad Are Bananas?
 Mike Berners-Lee